Akiva-Notkin/valorant_search_website/README.md

 `player_name`: String_list.
 The name of the player.
 Eg. `"player_name": ["HAVOC", "GUHRVN"]` will query for agent states where the player is HAVOC or GUHRVN.

+`is_attacking`: Bool.
+True if the agent is attacking, false if the agent is defending.
+Eg. `"is_attacking": true` will query for agent states where the agent is attacking.

 `credits`: Int_range.
 The credits of the player.
 Eg. `"credits": [1000, 2000]` will query for agent states where the player has between 1000 and 2000 credits inclusive.